BASIC-DNA-ASSEMBLY/DNA-BOT/README.md

 * Ting An Lee
 * Xiangming Xu

-The original code for DNABOT ran in APIv1 and was authored by:
+The original code for DNABOT produced OT2 scripts that ran in APIv1 and was authored by:
 * **Matthew C Haines** - [hainesm6](https://github.com/hainesm6)

 ## License